 @mcp-b/global is the full runtime entry point for browser applications.
-It installs or adopts the strict WebMCP surface, creates a BrowserMcpServer, connects transport, and exposes MCP-B extension methods on navigator.modelContext.
+It installs or adopts the strict WebMCP surface, creates a BrowserMcpServer, and connects transport behind document.modelContext.

 When to use this package